Bell Witch: Long-Bell Expedition, 1820

 Military officer John R. Bell joined the Stephen Harriman Long expedition in 1820 to explore the central Great Plains.
 Due to lack of provisions, Long and Bell led divided parties after they reached the Rocky Mountains and rejoined in Fort Smith, Arkansas.
 Bell kept a detailed journal of his travel.
 His return trip, on October 19, 1820, crossed the Red River at Port Royal, Tennessee.
 Later that day, Bell stopped at the Murphey residence in Robertson County to eat dinner.
 During the stay, Bell was told of a young woman accompanied by a voice.
 The voice wished for the woman to marry a local man, and thousands had traveled to hear it.
 The journal's connection to the Bell Witch legend was discussed by local historian David Britton during a television broadcast produced for the Discovery Channel in November, 2020.

-Leigh Eric Schmidt writes that Enlightenment writers by the late 18th century utilized ventriloquist theory as a naturalistic explanation for religious expression of supernatural voices such as those found in democratized Christianity of the Great Awakenings and shamanic practices of Native Americans.
-Schmidt argues this secularized explanation of supernatural voices as a form of deception and illusion led to the adoption of ventriloquism by stage magicians of the first decade of the 19th century.
-These early popular performances, from predominantly white male stage magicians, concurrently led to the democratization of the secular theory across the United States.
-The cultural change left religious interpretations of such voices to more marginalized groups and secular interpretations of those beliefs as provincial or "rustic."
-This shift also led to the Spiritualist movement of the mid-19th century to find greater expression among women.